 You and a friend saw a teenage couple making out on the street.
-You don't think they should do that.
-You say to your friend:
+You say this to your friend because you don't think they should do that.

 That kind of behavior is not appropriate in public.

 Want Video and Sound?
 Follow us on YouTube